 In Rob’s situation, he was also excited as it meant relocating to a new town about 2 hours from where he lived as well as learning to own and operate his business.

-Now fast forward only a short six months to February 2009 and Rob was dealing with the loss of his General Manager who had died leaving a skill set that no one else knew very well, the slowdown in the economy was gaining momentum which not only lead to slower sales but customers were slow to pay for work the business had completed.
+Now fast forward only a short six months to February 2009 and Rob was dealing with the loss of his General Manager who had died taking a skill set that no one else in the company had, the slowdown in the economy was gaining momentum which not only led to slower sales but customers were slow to pay for work the business had completed.
 If that was not enough, Rob’s wife had decided to leave him and file for divorce.

 With this scenario, Rob had now owned the business for three years and decided it was time to sell but the great thing in Rob’s case was that a buyer approached him to ask “I would like to buy your business; are you interested in selling?”